I believe they’re nowhere. Just like you said.

 What is a Black Mirror?
 It’s a cold, dark, two-dimensional object that projects a distorted, unreal and largely useless image back to the viewer.

 The world of BM is curiously similar to the Spike Jonze monstrosity Her, which came out a couple of years ago, in which a bland middle-class guy falls in love with a computer.
 As in most of BM the entire world has been designed by Muji for intensely middle class professionals whose individuality, ethical awareness and free-will exist only to select lovely shades of green and put them together with equally lovely shades of pink, or beige perhaps (bit like Star Trek).
 No mention is made of the sterile horror of such a world (or the poor sods who built it) — it’s a background given to the specific technical difficulty being tackled; and as it is only a technical difficulty, only technical intelligence (perform x moves in x order in x time) or violence (chuck the computer out of the window) can win the day.
 Can, but doesn’t.
-As the sole message of BM is that humans are losers (or perhaps that ‘technology is bad’), nobody wins.
+As the sole message of BM is that humans are losers (or perhaps that ‘some tech is bad’), nobody wins.

 Although still not as unlikely as actual reality.